 In some cases, if you are not already planning to have bariatric surgery soon or if these treatments are not enough, surgery may be needed to repair the hernia and bring the stomach (sleeve or pouch) back into the right place.

-Suppose you have already had bariatric surgery and have been diagnosed with a hiatal hernia or experience a recurrent hernia.
+Suppose you have already had bariatric surgery and have been diagnosed with a hiatal hernia or experienced a recurrent hernia.
 In that case, your bariatric surgeon may recommend a complete revision of the gastric sleeve to the bypass to control symptoms and decrease the risk of recurrence of the hernia.

 Once a hiatal hernia has been diagnosed, it can not be reversed without surgery.
 Although a hiatal hernia is manageable to live with should symptoms not be severe, chronic reflux that can not be controlled medically could lead to esophageal cancer as a result of acid damage.

-If you are experiencing pain in the upper abdomen or chest, acid reflux, or vomiting, reach out to your bariatric surgeon to schedule and EGD or Upper GI.
+If you are experiencing pain in the upper abdomen or chest, acid reflux, or vomiting, reach out to your bariatric surgeon to schedule an EGD or Upper GI.
 Your surgeon will be able to diagnosis you and provide you with the best treatment plan based on your health.